Pigeon Guano Removal in

 Pigeon guano, or droppings, can become a serious problem over time.
-Besides being a health hazard, guano is highly acidic and will corrode the underlying surfaces, leading to expensive repairs.
+Besides being a health hazard, guano is highly acidic and will corrode the underlying surfaces.
+This can lead to expensive repairs.

 Bird droppings, when left to build up, can present serious health risks.
-The three most common diseases are caused when dried-out guano is disturbed, and the airborne particles inhaled:
+These are the three most common diseases caused when dried-out guano is disturbed, and the airborne particles are inhaled:

 The bacteria Histoplasma Capsulatum causes a lung infection, leading to respiratory difficulties.